 You have a gimbal but your camera is not equipped with the auto-focus option?
 Follow focus setup is too expensive for you?
 Fear not!
-You can still achieve great results and crisp image with just a little thinking ahead.
-Check out this cool tips from YCImaging.
+You can still achieve great results and crisp images with just a little thinking ahead.
+Check out these cool tips from YCImaging.

 How To Shoot Product Shots